Bridesmaid Duties: 20 Tasks for Your Bridesmaids

 12. Give a Reading

 If it’s a reading you’ve been asked to give, the couple will probably choose it for you.
-However, if they give you free reign, take a look at our pick of the most romantic non-religious wedding readings about love.
+However, if they give you free rein, take a look at our pick of the most romantic non-religious wedding readings about love.
 There’s sure to be one they’ll appreciate.

 13. Exit With the Wedding Party